jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

             return False
         return True

   the test is still green.
-I "multiply" not_ by every symbol in the parentheses
+I "multiply not_" by every symbol in the parentheses

   .. code-block:: python